faytey/Clinex/README.md

 ### View vote on a proposal
 A member can view the number of votes on a proposal by clicking on the [view number of votes](https://clinexapp.vercel.app/governance) tab on the website. input the vote id and click on submit to see the number of votes

-# CliNex Climate change Data API / Contract
+# CliNex Climate Change Data API / Contract

 ## Overview

-The CliNex Climate change Data is gotten directly from the live open weather map API.
-Due to the absence of web3 oracle providing live climate change data, the CliNex Dao and CliNex climate contract is dependent on this open weather map API.
-A google map API has also been integrated to display the map of a geographical location we are getting data from.
+The CliNex climate change data is gotten directly from the live OpenWeatherMap API.
+Due to the absence of web3 Oracles providing live climate change data, the CliNex Dao and CliNex climate contract is dependent on this OpenWeatherMap API.
+A Google map API has also been integrated to display the map of a geographical locations we are getting data from.

 ## Features

 ### Climate Report Structure

-The Open weather Map API provide the following climate change data:
+The OpenWeatherMap API provides the following climate change data:

-- `location`: Geographical location (Name of the reporting locationn).
+- `location`: Geographical location (name of the reporting location).
 - `longitude` and `latitude`: Coordinates of the reporting location in degrees.
 - `temperature`: Temperature of the Location in kelvin.
--  `humidity` : Measurement of the Moistness of the reporting location in percentage (%).
+-  `humidity` : Measurement of the moistness of the reporting location in percentage (%).
--  `pressure` : Atmospheric pressure of the reporting in hPA.
+-  `pressure` : Atmospheric pressure of the reporting in hPa.
 -  `wind_speed` : Measurement of the wind speed of the location in mph.
-- `weather`: Description of the weather.of the geographical location.
+- `weather`: Description of the weather of the geographical location.

 ### Climate Contract
 CliNex Climate contract is dependent on the open weather map API and as such retrieve  climate change data from the API on a daily basics.